À propos de nous

 As a member of le Régiment Bourbonnais, you can enjoy reliving these historical events and visiting interesting historic locations.
 Those joining will find themselves among a group of friends who have fun while authentically recreating a period of America’s history.
 Our primary focus is on portraying an 18th-century military force in a foreign country.
 We portray a Fusilier company with Tambours and Musique.
 We welcome men and women into our ranks and accept families as civilian followers of the army.

-Le Régiment Bourbonnais is incorporated in the State of Rhode Island as an IRS recognized 501(c)3 public charity.
+Le Régiment Bourbonnais is a Domestic Non-Profit Corporation in the State of Rhode Island and an IRS recognized 501(c)3 public charity.
+Its members live across eastern Massachusetts, Rhode Island, and southern New Hampshire.

 The recreated Régiment Bourbonnais was formed in 1979 in preparation for the Bicentennial re-enactment of the Siege of Yorktown.
 It joined four other recreated units in a motor-march from Rhode Island to Yorktown, VA to participate in the re-enactment.